-Long before it was a popular thing to do, I quit eating meat.
-It was a remarkably liberating experience.
-For years, I had felt at odds with consuming animals, because I truly cared about animals.
+"Long before it was a popular thing to do, I quit eating meat.
+For years I had felt at odds with consuming animals because I truly loved them.
 Once I made the connection to the reality of the food I was eating, there was no turning back.
-As a result, I found myself more in-tuned and aware of how my choices affected animals.
-I could no longer close my eyes to the brutal truth of factory farming and other commercial uses of animals.
-I realized I had a choice.
-It is why I became vegan.
+I found myself more in-tuned and aware of how my lifestyle choices affected animals.
+As a result, I could no longer close my eyes to the brutal truth of factory farming and exploitation of animals.
+I decided to use my voice to protect animals.
+It is why I became vegan."

-This is my story.
+This is my story

 Like most kids in the 1960's, I grew up eating animals.
 Twice a month, I would accompany my mom to buy groceries.
 With shopping list in hand, she would purchase all the supplies we needed for the next two weeks.
 In those days you could load a shopping cart to the top for under $40.
-Mom had a very consistent routine; We always started out in the canned goods aisle, then the pasta and cereal section.
+Mom had a very consistent routine - we always started out in the canned goods aisle, then the pasta and cereal section.
 From there we moved on to the paper supplies, the bakery, the produce aisle, then the dairy section.
 Just before we hit the frozen food freezers - we'd stop at the meat counter.

 Becoming an Advocate

-When watching television shows or movies, I would become inconsolable over a lost kitten or puppy in danger.
+We shared our home with a house full of pets and an occasional injured or orphaned wild bird or bunny.
+My parents taught me to be kind and gentle with animals and as a result, I felt a strong connection and empathy for them.
+I remember watching the television series Lassie and becoming inconsolable over a lost puppy in danger.
 Hunters were the worst villains in any film.
 I couldn't imagine why anyone would choose to kill an innocent creature.
-To this day, I cannot bring myself to watch Disney's Bambi.
-I still sob during the scene in Dumbo when his mother is taken from him.
-But when it came to eating meat, I managed to disconnect from the horror represented on my dinner plate.
+To this day, I cannot bring myself to watch Disney's Bambi and I still sob during the scene in Dumbo when his mother is taken from him.
+But as much as I loved animals, when it came to eating meat, I managed to disconnect from the horror represented on my dinner plate.

 Both my parents believed in volunteerism.
 My dad enjoyed an active role in local and national political campaigns.
 Mom loved to advocate for organizations focused on childhood diseases.
 Several times a year, she walked door-to-door collecting money for her favorite charities.
 It was fun going with her and listening to her pitch the "cause of the day".
 I was always impressed by how well she was received by the other neighbor ladies, as they would contribute a dollar or two for her envelope.
 It was encouraging to see, through her efforts, she was helping raise awareness about issues she cared about.

-I knew in my heart that consuming animals was at odds with 'loving' them.
-I was just so accustomed to eating meat and having a mother who was a fantastic cook didn't make it any easier.
+I knew in my heart that consuming animals was at odds with 'loving' them, but I was just so accustomed to eating meat and having a mother who was a fantastic cook didn't make it any easier.

 Becoming a Vegetarian